albertattard/spring-boot-camp/docs/02-data/05-postgresql.md

 ## Docker Compose (setup PostgreSQL and PgAdmin)

-We can take advantage of [docker](https://docs.docker.com/) and [docker composed](https://docs.docker.com/compose/) to setup third party dependencies, such as PostgreSQL and PgAdmin.
+We can take advantage of [docker](https://docs.docker.com/) and [docker compose](https://docs.docker.com/compose/) to setup third party dependencies, such as PostgreSQL and PgAdmin.

-1. Create the `docker-compose.yml` file
+1. Create the docker compose file

-   {% include custom/proceed_with_caution.html details="Do not reuse credentials between different services" %}

-   For convenience, the following example uses the same credentials (`DATABASE_USERNAME` and `DATABASE_PASSWORD`) for both services.  **Do not do this in production**.

    Create file: `docker-compose.yml`

+   {% include custom/proceed_with_caution.html details="Do not reuse credentials between different services.<br/>For convenience, the following example uses the same credentials (<code>DATABASE_USERNAME</code> and <code>DATABASE_PASSWORD</code>) for both the PostgreSQL and PgAdmin services.  <strong>Do not do this in production!!</strong>" %}

    ```yaml
    version: "3"